a-mitani/mastering-ethereum/book/visibility.md

 #### Home/Explore pages

-Home and Explore pages only list books that are already successfully builded.
+Home and Explore pages only list books that are already successfully built.
 It is advised to set a cover picture.